Ouroboros (Loki): Critical response

-The review aggregator website Rotten Tomatoes reports a 82% approval rating, based on 17 reviews.
+The review aggregator website Rotten Tomatoes reports an 82% approval rating, based on 17 reviews.

 The A.V.
 Clubs William Hughes gave a "A−" rating for the episode, describing that the show is "still one of the most vibrant, fast-paced, and occasionally over-stuffed corners of the Marvel Cinematic Universe", with an outstanding scene between Mobius, Loki, and Ouroboros.
 He also criticized the episode for its ambiguous and "surprisingly scant" plot in a show has previously worked best as a character piece.

 Vultures Siddhant Adlakha rated the episode 3 stars out of 5 as it was "entertaining, even if its ending is a bit sudden and jagged".
 He praised the episode for being "briskly paced [and] skillfully shot", leaning into the show eccentricity and retro-futurism, and incorporating exposition in novel ways.
 He also highlighted Ke Huy Quan's performance in the episode.

 Space.coms Fran Ruiz wrote that the episode is thrilling despite being entirely situated within the TVA and having only a minor action sequence.
 Ruiz criticized the episode for its excessive exposition but praised acting performances, camerawork and continuation of the show's distinctive production design.

 Colliders Therese Lacson wrote that the episode was "a decent return to the story", with Loki's time jumps generating "chaos that can be disorienting at times".
 Lacson praised Ke Huy Quan's character, and the actor's comedic timing with co-stars Wilson and Hiddleston.
 She also highlighted Wilson's comedic timing while saving Loki as "particularly funny".

 Gizmodos Sabina Graves criticized the change in writing between show seasons, describing the previous season as "unique boundary-pushing queer genre", and this episode as "generic science fiction aping Doctor Who and Rick and Morty".
 Graves also expressed surprise at the plot of the show indicating that the women "broke it all and it's up to the men to fix it".
 In terms of individual performances, Graves highlighted Wunmi Mosaku being "empathetic and powerful" as Hunter B-15.